-In fiscal year 2016, the Town has budgeted \$15.5 million in capital projects: \$5.5 million from the general fund and the balance from the water and stormwater utilities.
-Major projects include NW 87th Avenue right-of-way acquisition costs; NW South River Drive eastside roadway, water, and drainage improvements; NW 89th Avenue and NW 93rd Street roadway and drainage improvements; a fully integrated accounting, utilities, and community software system; Tobie Wilson Park improvements; relocation and extension of NW 87th Avenue water main; and several other major projects.
+In fiscal year 2017, the Town has budgeted \$13.3 million in capital projects: \$5.1 million from the general fund and the balance from the water and stormwater utilities.
+Major projects include NW South River Drive eastside roadway, water, and drainage improvements; NW 89th Avenue and NW 93rd Street roadway and drainage improvements; Miami Canal seawall improvements; and several other major projects.

 The Town is currently pursuing the annexation of additional lands from Miami-Dade County.
 Other municipalities have expressed interest in annexing the same lands as the Town.
-Miami-Dade County has put on hold all annexation applications and it is unknown which or if any of the lands will be awarded to the Town of Medley.
+The Town has recently resubmitted its annexation applications to the County based upon a four-city annexation agreement.
+Miami-Dade County has indicated that it will revisit the issue and study the applications as resubmitted.
+There is no time table to complete the process.